buildbot/buildbot/master/docs/developer/config.rst

 :py:class:`ReconfigurableServiceMixin` to support the case where the global values change.

 Schedulers
 ..........

 Schedulers have names, so Buildbot can determine whether a scheduler has been added, removed, or changed during a reconfig.
 Old schedulers will be stopped, new schedulers will be started, and both new and existing schedulers will see a call to :py:meth:`~ReconfigurableServiceMixin.reconfigService`, if such a method exists.
-For backward compatibility, schedulers which do not support reconfiguration will be stopped, and the new scheduler started, when their configuration changes.
+For backward compatibility, schedulers that do not support reconfiguration will be stopped, and a new scheduler will be started when their configuration changes.

-If, during a reconfiguration, a new and old scheduler's fully qualified class names differ, then the old class will be stopped and the new class started.
+During a reconfiguration, if a new and old scheduler's fully qualified class names differ, then the old class will be stopped, and the new class will be started.
 This supports the case when a user changes, for example, a :bb:sched:`Nightly` scheduler to a :bb:sched:`Periodic` scheduler without changing the name.

 Because Buildbot uses :py:class:`~buildbot.schedulers.base.BaseScheduler` instances directly in the configuration file, a reconfigured scheduler must extract its new configuration information from another instance of itself.

 Custom Subclasses
 ~~~~~~~~~~~~~~~~~